r3zakalhor/Post-Duplication-Fate-Framework/README.md

-# Post-Duplication-Fate-Framework
+# Post-Duplication Fate Framework

-For inferring duplication fates of a complete aevol simulation, we need to do the following steps in order:
+To infer post-duplication fates of an aevol simulation, we need to do the following steps in order:

 A) First, we have to compile aevol code:
 Compile Aevol with the following commands: